Deep Gaussian Process Emulation with gradient Information and Sequential Design for Simulators with Sharp Variations: Introduction

-Unlike GPs, Deep Gaussian Processes (DGPs) are highly expressive models that stack multiple GPs in a feed-forward way and have shown promise as emulators for non-stationary simulators \citep{damianou2013deep,dunlop2018deep,havasi2018inference}.
-While GPs predict mean and variance using a stationary covariance structure based only on the distances to samples, DGPs mimic a nonstationary function and provide more flexible variance predictions, capturing changes in data smoothness and more complex behaviors and uncertainties.
-Deep Gaussian Processes (DGPs) provide a powerful framework for modelling nonstationary data, but their inference (i.e., training and prediction) is challenging due to its hierarchical structure.
-Many approximation inference approaches have been proposed, such as \cite{wang2016sequential,salimbeni2017doubly,havasi2018inference,sauer2023active}.
-These methods often require performing inference (e.g., Bayesian sampling) for each test input individually, making it difficult to derive a unified predictive gradient distribution.
-To address this, we adopt the DGP inference framework proposed by \cite{ming2023deep}, which introduces an analytical approximation for posterior distributions by modeling DGPs as Linked GPs \citep{kyzyurova2018coupling,ming2021linked}, where internal input-output pairs are treated as latent variables.
-This Linked GP framework enables closed-form predictive distributions for DGPs.
-Building on this inference framework, we derive an analytical predictive distribution for the gradient of the DGP emulator.
-Our approach enables efficient gradient evaluations using DGPs while uniquely providing UQ for gradient estimates - an essential advantage over finite differencing (FD) and automatic differentiation (AD) \citep{fornberg1988generation, baydin2018automatic}.
-This capability is important for many gradient-dependent tasks.
-Moreover, we used the gradient information obtained from the DGP emulator to develop a sequential design method to efficiently localize the phase transition regions, characterized by sharp variations in the functions of the investigated system.
-In such regions, small changes in parameters can lead to rapid or discontinuous changes in the properties of the system, which are critical to a wide range of scientific and engineering applications, for example in \cite{dullin2007extended,lee2011risk,rybin2015phase}.
+Unlike Gaussian Processes (GPs), Deep Gaussian Processes (DGPs) are expressive models that stack multiple GPs in a feed-forward way and have shown promise as emulators for nonstationary computer models \cite{damianou2013deep,dunlop2018deep,havasi2018inference}.
+GPs use stationary covariances that depend on distances between samples, whereas DGPs can represent nonstationary functions with a flexible variance that captures varying smoothness and uncertainty.
+Although DGPs are effective, their training and inference are challenging due to their hierarchical structure.
+Many inference approaches have been proposed, which broadly fall into two categories: Markov chain Monte Carlo (MCMC) methods and variational inference (VI) methods \cite{wang2016sequential,salimbeni2017doubly,havasi2018inference,sauer2023active}.
+For analytical tractability and speed, we adopt the inference framework of \cite{ming2023deep}, which casts DGPs in the Linked GP framework \cite{kyzyurova2018coupling,ming2021linked} by treating internal input–output pairs as (unobservable) latent variables.
+This framework yields closed-form predictive distributions, which we extend to derive analytical approximations for the gradient distribution of the DGP emulator.
+Our approach enables efficient gradient evaluations while uniquely providing UQ for gradient estimates, an essential advantage over existing methods such as finite differencing (FD) and automatic differentiation (AD) \cite{fornberg1988generation,baydin2018automatic}.
+Moreover, we exploit this gradient information from the DGP emulator to construct a transition-aware sequential design that enables efficient emulation.
+In such regions, small changes in inputs can lead to rapid or discontinuous changes in the properties of the system, which are critical to a wide range of scientific and engineering applications, for example, in \cite{dullin2007extended,lee2011risk,rybin2015phase}.
 From an emulation perspective, allocating more samples in these regions can help reduce approximation errors and improve the accuracy of emulators.
-Our proposed sequential design interprets transition regions as super-level sets of the gradient norm, reformulating the problem as a level-set estimation (LSE) task \citep{gotovos2013active}, which typically relies on an entropy-based criterion.
+Our proposed sequential design interprets transition regions as super-level sets of the gradient norm, reformulating the problem as a level set estimation (LSE) task \cite{gotovos2013active}, which typically relies on an entropy-based criterion.
 However, unlike standard LSE approaches that focus on function values, our method targets the magnitude of the gradient, which lacks a tractable distribution.
 Under mild assumptions, we derive a gradient norm distribution and introduce an efficient method to evaluate our novel entropy-based criterion.